Skip to main content

 -3 (Unable to get)

 The command is write-only, read is not valid.
-This applies to commands such as RUNV where a read would have no meaning.
+This applies to commands such as stop, where read would have no meaning.

 -5 (Action failed)